pranjal7781/Mytodoapp/README.md

 ### 4. Database Setup

-1. Log in to your MsSQL server.
+1. Log in to your MySQL server.
 2. Create a new database for the project.
     ```sql
     CREATE DATABASE flask_app;